ABI Solid Sequencing

 Two-base encoding scheme.
 In two-base encoding, each unique pair of bases on the 3' end of the probe is assigned one out of four possible colors.
 For example, "AA" is assigned to blue, "AC" is assigned to green, and so on for all 16 unique pairs.
 During sequencing, each base in the template is sequenced twice, and the resulting data are decoded according to this scheme.

-SOLiD (Sequencing by Oligonucleotide Ligation and Detection) is a next-generation DNA sequencing technology developed by Life Technologies and has been commercially available since 2006.
-This next generation technology generates 10^{8} - 10^{9} small sequence reads at one time.
+Sequencing by Oligonucleotide Ligation and Detection (SOLiD) is a DNA sequencing technology developed by Life Technologies and has been available since 2006.
+It generates 10^{8} - 10^{9} small sequence reads at one time.
 It uses 2 base encoding to decode the raw data generated by the sequencing platform into sequence data.